-Both the INITIATIVES WORKFLOW and the CARDS WORKFLOW may have separate cycle time configuration (img.1).
+Both the INITIATIVES WORKFLOW and the CARDS/TEAMS WORKFLOW may have separate cycle time configuration (img.1).

 Note: In case that your Board consists of multiple Team Workflows, each workflow may have a separate cycle time setup too.